Towards a Homotopy Domain Theory: Conclusion

 \section{Conclusion}

-What we have done here is a beginning for the construction of a Homotopy Domain Homotopy (HoDT) which provides techniques to generate homotopic $\lambda$-models that allow for the generalization of Church-like conversion relations (such as, e.g., $\beta$-equality, $\eta$-equality) to higher term-contraction induced equivalences.
-For future work, we could see what repercussions will have the theory of these homotopic $\lambda$-models (reflexive objects) on $\lambda$-calculus and their relation with Homotopy Type Theory.
+What we have done here is a beginning for the construction of a Homotopy Domain Theory (HoDT) which provides techniques to build homotopy $\lambda$-models that allow for the generalization of Church-like conversion relations (such as, e.g., $\beta$-equality, $\eta$-equality) to higher term-contraction induced equivalences.

+Besides, we generalized the Kleisli bicategory to a Kleisli $\infty$-category, and we show that it is closed cartesian with enough points.
+For future work, we could apply the techniques of HoDT to this Kleisli $\infty$-category and thus obtain a reflexive Kan complex (homotopic $\lambda$-model) with relevant information.

+On the other hand, we define the interpretation of the $\beta\eta$-contractions in a reflexive Kan complex, whose $\infty$-groupoid structure induces higher $\beta\eta$-contractions which would inhabit a type of identity (based on computational paths).
+This work could be seen as the beginning of the semantics of another version, based on computational paths, of the Theory of Homotopy Types.